-- Wind conditions around the subject site at grade level, including along Scott Street, along Ashton Avenue, at all building access points, and throughout all landscaped areas, will be acceptable for their intended uses throughout the year. - 2) Wind conditions within the common amenity terraces at Level 7 will be suitable for a mix of sitting and standing during the summer.
-Mitigation will be required to provide sitting conditions at least 80% of the time during the typical use period, defined as late spring to early autumn.
-A formal wind comfort mitigation strategy will be confirmed during detailed design development, which may include raised perimeter guards and/or local wind barriers inboard of the perimeter. - 3) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no areas surrounding the subject site at grade level were found to experience conditions that are considered dangerous.
+- 1) All grade-level areas within and surrounding the subject site will be acceptable for the intended pedestrian uses throughout the year.
+Specifically, wind conditions over surrounding sidewalks, building access points, outdoor amenity areas, driveways, within Pindigen Park, and within the proposed future park to the south of the subject site, are considered acceptable for the intended pedestrian uses throughout the year. - 2) Conditions within the common amenity areas serving Towers 1 and 2 at Level 6 will be suitable for a mix of sitting and standing during the typical use period.
+Depending on the programing of the terraces, local wind barriers inboard of the perimeter would be expected to create comfortable conditions during the typical use period.
+Mitigation may take the form of glass architectural wind screens and/or coniferous trees planted in a dense arrangement and positioned to protect designated seating areas.
+A mitigation strategy for the terrace can be confirmed during detailed design development. - 3) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no pedestrian areas surrounding the subject site at grade level or within the common amenity terraces were found to experience conditions that could be considered uncomfortable or dangerous.